opendaylight/integration-packaging/docs/rpms.rst

 replace the old ones, so installing from these repos will always provide the most recent versions.

-Testing repos for Boron, Carbon and Nitrogen:
+Testing repos for Carbon, Nitrogen and Oxygen:

-- `nfv7-opendaylight-5-testing`_
 - `nfv7-opendaylight-6-testing`_
 - `nfv7-opendaylight-7-testing`_
+- `nfv7-opendaylight-8-testing`_

 Release Repositories
 ....................